 The kidneys help filter fluids and excess waste products from the blood.
 In doing so, they balance out blood potassium and electrolyte levels.

 However, some health conditions may limit the kidneys from functioning properly.
 This could lead to high levels of potassium, which may cause complications.

 This article looks at why and for whom monitoring dietary potassium is important.
 It also explores which foods to eat, which to avoid, and how to prepare foods so that they contain less of the mineral.

-Low potassium foods contain about 200 mg of the mineral, or less, per serving.
+Low-potassium foods contain about 200 mg or less of the mineral per serving.

-Unless otherwise listed, the serving size of the foods below is 1/2 cup.
+Unless otherwise listed, the serving size of each food below is a 1/2 cup.
 Having a larger serving increases the potassium content of a meal.

 - apples (1 medium) or apple juice or sauce